Chancellor, University of Houston System

 President, University of Houston

-Khator was born in Uttar Pradesh, India, earning a bachelor’s degree at the University of Kanpur.
-She received her master’s degree in political science and Ph.D. in political science and public administration from Purdue University.
-A noted scholar in the field of global environmental policy, she has published numerous books and articles on the subject.
-Prior to her appointment, she was provost and senior vice president at the University of South Florida, capping a 22-year career at that institution.
+Born in Uttar Pradesh, India, she earned her bachelor’s degree at the University of Kanpur, and her master’s and Ph.D. degrees in political science and public administration from Purdue University.
+Prior to her appointment at UH, she was provost and senior vice president at the University of South Florida, capping a 22-year career at that institution.

 Her current international, national and state appointments include, among others, member of the American Academy of Arts and Sciences, member of the Board of Governors of the NCAA, member of the Board of Directors of the NCAA Division I, member of the Board of Directors of the American Athletic Conference (which she chaired from 2017 to 2019), member of the Indian Prime Minister’s Empowered Expert Committee, member of The Philosophical Society of Texas and Chancellor Representative on the Executive Committee of the Texas Council of Public University President and Chancellors.
 She has been inducted into the Texas Women Hall of Fame.

 Locally, she is a member of the Advisory Board of the Texas Medical Center, the Greater Houston Partnership and the Board of Advisors of the Indian-American Chamber of Commerce of Houston, among others.

 She is the former Chair of the American Council on Education and the Federal Reserve Bank of Dallas, and was a member of the Board of Directors of the Business-Higher Education Forum, the Indian Prime Minister’s Global Advisory Council and the U.S. Department of Homeland Security’s Academic Advisory Council and the NCAA Division I Presidential Forum, among others.